Loving God. Loving people. Making this world a better place!

 - Taking a video study together as a class

 - Log onto our Amplify Curriculum Library here: hilldaleumc.org/amplify

-- Having Sunday School by Conference Call or Video Chat at 9:45 am
+- Having Sunday School by Conference Call or Video Chat, if not in-person, at 9:45 am

 - Writing cards to the homebound or other members